Sonoma County Parks Foundation

 • Staff

-DONATE TO TAYLOR
+DONATE TO TAYLOR MOUNTAIN

 Taylor Mountain Regional Park and Open Space Preserve is home to a mosaic of grassland, wetland, riparian, scrub and oak woodland plant communities.
 The park supports an abundance of wildlife species, and it links the stream corridors, parks and backyards of Santa Rosa to the Sonoma Mountains.
 It is also a hub for outdoor recreation in Sonoma County.